stfxecutables/model_variance/drafts/details.md

 |![](./plots/ec_mean/violin/vehicle_ec_means_global_norm_violin.png) | ![](./plots/ec_acc_mean/violin/vehicle_ec_acc_means_global_norm_violin.png) |

-**Distributions of Global EC Means Across Repeats, by data perturbation**: Left: Global EC.
+**Above: Distributions of Global EC Means Across Repeats, by data perturbation**:
+Left: Global EC.
 Right: Global EC adjusted with accuracy.
+Adjustment helps narrow the distributions, but does not change the relationships between classifiers.
+Note also that, compared to the gross distributions above, there is far less overlap. **E.g. at the gross level (ignoring repeat effects), ECs overlap significantly.
+But in these figures, the global EC distributions are nearly perfectly separable**.

+---

 | Local $\text{EC}$: Anneal | Local $\text{EC}_{\text{acc}}$: Anneal |